Do You Know Why Gym Memberships Fall in February?

 Why Gym Memberships Fall in February

 Actually, sweating it out and working your butt off at the gym is hard work.
-This is what makes you lose weight and it’s not that fun.
+This is what makes you lose weight, and it’s not that fun.

 When people are faced with the mundane prospect of working out regularly, they lose interest because the promise that seemed so exciting in the beginning has become duller than a dirty bowling ball.

-If you’ve led a sedentary life for years, you don’t even need to sign up for a gym membership in January.
-All you need to do is go for a brisk walk daily and clean up your diet a little.
-See if you can stick to these small, progressive changes.
+If you’ve lived a sedentary life for years, you don’t need to sign up for a gym membership in January.
+All you need to do is take a brisk walk daily and gradually clean up your diet.

 If you can, then you’ll definitely be ready to sign up at your local gym.
-You’ve proven that you’re consistent and you have the discipline to do what you say you’ll do.
-Gyms make their money from members who pay for an entire year but never show up after the second month.
+You’ve proven that you’re consistent and have the discipline to do what you say you’ll do.
+Gyms make money from members who pay for an entire year but never show up after the second month.
 What a fantastic business for them.

 You know better.

-If you decided to lose weight at the beginning of the year and you feel like quitting or maybe have already quit, it’s time to get back on track and start forming the right habits.
+If you decided to lose weight at the beginning of the year and feel like quitting or maybe have already quit, it’s time to get back on track and start forming the right habits.
 Focus on small, progressive changes that will take you to your goals.
 You can do it if you think you can.